-When you work for yourself, or if you’re employed, it’s so important not to burn any bridges, no matter what happens in business.
-Yes, you’ll come across challenging situations and difficult people but you really have to tread carefully on how you conduct yourself.
+When freelancing, it's important not to burn any bridges, no matter what happens in business.
+Yes, you’ll come across challenging situations and difficult people, but you have to tread carefully.

-From the way you meet people to the way you communicate via Twitter or write emails – everything you do should be carefully considered to ensure you don't burn any bridges.
-Because make no mistake – the creative industries can be a very small pond, and you never know who you might bump into again.
+From the way you meet people to the way you communicate via Twitter or write emails – everything you do should be carefully considered.
+The creative industries can be a tiny pond, and you never know who you might bump into again.

-Here are some positive tips to help you carve the best relationships and protect your reputation for the long-term, so your business and/or career will only prosper...
+Here are some tips to help you carve out the best relationships and protect your reputation for the long-term, so you will only prosper.

 Be friendly to everyone

-This is the most obvious tip but gossiping or talking about others behind their backs will only lead to trouble.
-If gossip is at play, stay out of it.
+It's the most obvious tip, but gossiping or talking about others behind their backs will only lead to trouble.
+If there's gossip, stay out of it.
 And if someone asks your opinion about someone, always say something positive – even if you don’t mean it.

 A favour here and there is always welcome.
 If you go out of your way to help a client, colleague or contact to solve a problem, then you’ll get a serious pat on the back.
-Karma is a wonderful thing and people will remember your generosity.
+Karma is a beautiful thing, and people will remember your generosity.

 Manage your reputation

 Received a complaint via Twitter?
 Do your best to deal with it effectively.
 Don’t react emotionally.
 Just see whether you can help solve the problem.
-Had some bad press elsewhere?
+Had some lousy press elsewhere?
 Deal with it by providing a positive statement to the journalist.
-Your reputation is very important, so do everything you can to maintain a good one.
+Your reputation is critical, so do everything you can to maintain a good one.

 Be wary of emails